Histrionic Personality Disorder

 - Personality type

 It is believed that the habits of HPD develop during childhood.
-Researchers assume that the behaviors of HPD learned during childhood.
-Histrionic behaviors may be modeled by parents or family members during upbringing, which is the critical point of development.
+Histrionic behaviors may be modeled by parents or family members during upbringing, which is the critical point of cognitive development.

 Children with histrionic or eccentric parents are at higher risk of developing HPD.
 Ability to handle stress is also considered a factor in the risk of developing HPD.
 A person’s ability to handle stress, upbringing, personality and temperament are all factors that could lead to the development of HPD.